Our dedicated mortgage advisors in The Hague can help you make sure you never pay more than you need to for your mortgage.

 Making an offer without this condition can cause a big risk.
 Because what happens if the bank refuses your mortgage application?

 As this happens, you may then have to pay 10% of the purchase price as a penalty and the real cost of damage.
 Are you willing to take this risk?
-We can explain you alternative solutions to have the best bid and buying without this expensive risk.
+We can explain to you alternative solutions to have the best bid and buying without this expensive risk.

-Also we can help you with have a sort of pre-approval mortgage application.
+Also, we can help you with have a sort of pre-approval mortgage application.

 Code of conduct for mortgage loans

 Lending institutions such as banks and other mortgage providers are bound by a code of conduct in relation to mortgages.
 In Dutch this code of conduct is known as Gedragscode Hypothecaire Financiering.
 The current version of the governments Code of Conduct for mortgage loans came into effect in 2011.
 The code of conduct applies to mortgages on primary residences only.

 Should I keep renting or buy a property in the Netherlands?